Simon-Brandt/ShellArgparser/docs/tutorial/argument_passing.md

 Another interesting fact, unrelated to flags, is that the Argparser output a warning that `-g,-G,--var-7,--var-g` would be deprecated.
 This shows us that we can define arguments, and years later, when we want to change the command-line interface, we can set the obsolete arguments as deprecated, allowing the user to gradually adapt to the changes in his workflows employing your script.
 A common application would be the renaming of an option or the entire removal of its function.

-Taking one final set of example invokations, we can see how the option merging works for flags:
+Taking one final set of example invocations, we can see how the option merging works for flags:

 <!-- <include command="ARGPARSER_ALLOW_OPTION_MERGING=true bash ../tutorial/try_argparser.sh 1 2 -a 1 -b 2 -c A +fg" lang="console"> -->
 ```console